HuwCampbell/ivory/doc/design/terminology.md

- `ConcreteDefinition`             | Previously `FeatureMeta`, which represents a feature with real facts `VirtualDefinition`              | Represents a derived (aliased) feature definition, over a window (eg. 6 months) `Repository`                     | Describe the structure of the Ivory repository in terms of metadata and data
+ `ConcreteDefinition`             | Previously `FeatureMeta`, which represents a feature with real facts `VirtualDefinition`              | Represents a derived (aliased) feature definition, over a window (eg. 6 months) `Repository`                     | Describe the structure of the Ivory repository in terms of metadata and data `Dataset`                        | Represents either a FactsetDataset or SnapshotDataset `SnapshotDataset`                | Represents a single Snapshot to read from `Datasets`                       | Represents a list of Datasets.
+This is used as input to operations like Snapshot and Chord